 With nervous anticipation we jumped right into this new chapter of my client’s life by tackling clothes right out of the gate.
 When we walked through her ideal lifestyle, she longed for a simplified capsule wardrobe that would help her efficiently get ready for up to three jobs she manages daily.
 With her youngest son – the king of the pile – by our side, we extracted clothes from closets and drawers to confront the clutter head-on.

 Working within her closet’s boundaries, my client made room for her husband’s clothing to return to their bedroom.
-They worked together to unify the space through tidying and create a retreat that reflected the best of both of them.
+They worked together to unify the space and create a retreat that reflected the best of both of them.
 She reflected, “visible disarray subtly has an invisible impact on you mentally.
 When there is nothing visually assaulting you everyday, your mind is free.
 I open my closet and nothing hits me in the face!”

 Mile 6: Books